 Health care is most effective when it’s collaborative.
 Everyone an LPN works with, from the doctor and other medical staff to the patient and family, has a job to do, and the better they work together, the better the outcome.

-For nurses, sharing a goal means staying in communication with teammates and respecting others’ professional opinions, even when they differ, for the good of the patient.
+For licensed practical nurses, sharing a goal means staying in communication with teammates and respecting others’ professional opinions, even when they differ, for the good of the patient.
 A team spirit also helps make stressful situations more manageable, and when all team members feel valued, they do their best work.
 It’s a win for both patient and provider.

 Quality 6: Initiative